Berlin Alexanderplatz station

 Berlin Alexanderplatz is a German railway station in the Mitte district of Berlin's city centre.
-It is one of the busiest transport hubs in the Berlin area.
+It is one of the busiest transport hubs in the Berlin area, servicing surface-level trams and buses as well as the U-Bahn, S-Bahn, and regional rail.
 The station takes its name from its location on Alexanderplatz, near the Fernsehturm and the World Clock.
+It is open 24/7.

 Overview

 Like other long-distance stations, Alexanderplatz is also a shopping centre for selling merchandise to travellers.
 Due to its importance and central location, it is a site where tourists regularly change.
 Alexanderplatz thereby became the second major hub of the Berlin U-Bahn network, behind Nollendorfplatz station.

 Four Regional-Express and Regionalbahn lines, as well as S-Bahn lines S3, S5, S7, and S9, call at the overground station.
 The adjacent underground station is one of the largest on the Berlin U-Bahn network, with lines U2, U5, and U8 stopping there.
 The station is also served by four tram lines, as well as four bus lines during the day and many night bus lines.